-"As a general rule, traffic demand management and restraint measures should be included and this, together with proposals to promote and enhance other modes of transport, should aim to achieve modal shifts away from the private car.".
+"As a general rule, traffic demand management and restraint measures should be included and this, together with proposals to promote and enhance other modes of transport, should aim to achieve modal shifts away from the private car."

-- 2.10 The Environment Act 1995 sections 82-84 requires that Local Authorities shall carry out reviews of air quality within their administrative areas and, where it is assessed that the air quality objectives may not be complied with in the future, an Air Quality Management Area (AQMA) must be declared.
-The Local Authority must then formulate an Action Plan, setting out the measures that will be employed to achieve compliance with the objectives. - 2.11 A review of the UK Air Quality Strategy was undertaken in 1998 and a consultation document was published in January 1999 which outlined proposals for amending the Strategy.
+- 2.11 The Environment Act 1995 sections 82-84 requires that Local Authorities shall carry out reviews of air quality within their administrative areas and, where it is assessed that the air quality objectives may not be complied with in the future, an Air Quality Management Area (AQMA) must be declared.
+The Local Authority must then formulate an Action Plan, setting out the measures that will be employed to achieve compliance with the objectives. - 2.12 A review of the UK Air Quality Strategy was undertaken in 1998 and a consultation document was published in January 1999 which outlined proposals for amending the Strategy.
 In August 1999, in response to the consultation, the Government then published a draft Air Quality Strategy for England, Scotland, Wales and Northern Ireland.
 The Air Quality Regulations (England) 2000 were enacted in April 2000, and the Air Quality (England) (Amendment) Regulations 2002 gives legal force to the air quality standards set out in the Strategy.
 A new strategy was released in July 2007 with various amendments to the air quality objectives.
 The proposals, in brief, consisted of recommendations to adopt the provisions of the EU Air Quality Daughter Directives.
-The National Air Quality Objectives (NAQO's) included in the Regulations are set out in Appendix 1. - 2.12 Given the significant influence that motor vehicle exhausts exert on air quality in the UK and the apparent links between elevated levels of certain air pollutants and premature mortality, it is clear that current and emerging Government policy is geared towards several essential objectives, which are: - Following the departure of the UK from the European Union, EU Directives that have been transposed into domestic UK legislation will remain relevant until such time as the domestic legislation has been reenacted or repealed;
+The National Air Quality Objectives (NAQO's) included in the Regulations are set out in Appendix 2. - 2.13 Given the significant influence that motor vehicle exhausts exert on air quality in the UK and the apparent links between elevated levels of certain air pollutants and premature mortality, current and emerging Government policy is geared towards several essential objectives, which are: - continued action to reduce pollutant emissions from vehicles across the EU, which can be exemplified by the plethora of Directives concerning limitation of motor vehicle emissions since the 1970's and specific targeted initiatives such as the Auto-Oil Study programme;

-- continued action to reduce pollutant emissions from vehicles across the EU, which can be exemplified by the plethora of Directives concerning limitation of motor vehicle emissions since the 1970's and specific targeted initiatives such as the Auto-Oil Study programme; - concerted action at a National level to reduce private car trips in urban and inter-urban uses and encourage use of alternative forms of transportation; - action at a local level to manage transportation and air quality in order to reduce the number of car trips in urban areas specifically and to aim for compliance with the NAQS by the appointed dates; and - to ensure that Local Authorities in the execution of their development control responsibilities take account of the consequent air quality impacts. - 2.13 Whilst Government Policy, the growth in electric and low emission vehicles and new technological improvements will extend the reduction in emissions, additional measures may be required to prevent re-growth of emissions, both to meet ambient air quality targets in urban areas and to offer an alternative to the car for urban journeys.
-Consequently, where new development can be located in relatively close proximity to public transport and local services, a contribution to the UK's target of reducing emissions will have been made. - 2.14 Levels of lead (Pb) and sulphur dioxide (SO2) are also controlled by the NAQO.
+- concerted action at a National level to reduce private car trips in urban and inter-urban uses and encourage use of alternative forms of transportation; - action at a local level to manage transportation and air quality in order to reduce the number of car trips in urban areas specifically and to aim for compliance with the NAQS by the appointed dates; and - to ensure that Local Authorities in the execution of their development control responsibilities take account of the consequent air quality impacts. - 2.14 It is evident that continued growth in private car ownership and usage will result in further deterioration of air quality in urban areas and increasing emissions of greenhouse gases.
+Whilst current technological improvements will extend the reduction in emissions, additional measures will be required in order to prevent re-growth of emissions, both to meet ambient air quality targets in urban areas and to offer an alternative to the car for urban journeys.
+Consequently, where new development can be in close proximity to public transport and local services, a contribution to the UK's target of reducing emissions will have been made. - 2.15 Levels of lead (Pb) and sulphur dioxide (SO2) are also controlled by the NAQO.
 Lead levels have reduced significantly since its reduced use as a fuel additive, and the abolition of four-star petrol in January 2000 means that the amount of Pb in petrol is reduced to a negligible level.
 SO2 is predominantly associated with emissions from industrial processes and when assessing the effects of traffic, neither SO2 nor Pb need be assessed.